Game Jolt: Game API

-Game Jams and Competitions
+Game jams and competitions

-Game Jolt regularly hosts Game Jams where participants are encouraged to develop games for a chance to win prizes.

-Game Jolt hosted their first game jam in 2009, Shocking Contest.
+Game Jolt regularly hosts game jams where participants are encouraged to develop games for a chance to win prizes.
+They hosted their first game jam in 2009, Shocking Contest.

-In November 2014 Game Jolt announced the "Indies vs PewDiePie" game jam, partnering with the popular Youtuber Felix "PewDiePie" Kjellberg.
+In November 2014, Game Jolt announced the "Indies vs PewDiePie" game jam, partnering with the popular YouTuber Felix "PewDiePie" Kjellberg.
 Developers were given a weekend (21–24 November) to create a game with the theme of "fun to play, fun to watch" to suit the Let's Plays entertainment style.
 Users could rate entries afterwards until December 1 when the scores were counted up.
 The prize to the top 10 rated games was Felix playing the games on his channel as a means of promotion for the developers, although later he played other entries.
 One of the participants of the jam, now known as Outerminds Inc. was discovered and hired by PewDiePie to develop his mobile game, Legend of the Brofist.

 Game Jolt partnered with Felix, Sean "Jacksepticeye" McLoughlin and Mark "Markiplier" Fischbach to host "Indies vs Gamers" in July 2015.
 The requirements for entries were arcade games using the Game Jolt Game API highscore tables, to be made between the July 17–20 and the top 5 games were played on the partner's YouTube channels.

 Following the "Indies vs PewDiePie" game jam in 2014, Game Jolt released their internal jam hosting tools public for all users to use as a service, to create their own game jams that integrated with the main site.

-Today Game Jolt focuses on hosting and co-hosting game competitions with established brands in order to bring monetary and educational opportunities to their users.
+Today, Game Jolt focuses on hosting and co-hosting game competitions with established brands in order to bring monetary and educational opportunities to their users.
+On April 15, 2024, an announcement was made about a collaboration with Pocket Worlds for the "HighRise Game Jam".
+Pocket Worlds had sold NFTs up until roughly 2022, causing a community outburst.
+The situation was addressed, and the situation started to disperse.

 Contests

 Events

-Game Jolt hosts both physical and virtual events to entertain and prank its users.
+Game Jolt hosts both physical and virtual events to entertain and prank its users, which consists of the following:

-Physical Events

-April Fools

-Since 2015 Game Jolt has made announcements on April Fools' Day, often implementing site features that remain accessible beyond 1 April.